Bangkong: Etymology

-The name bangkong may have its roots from word wa, wangka, waga, wangga, and bangka of Austronesian languages.
+The name bangkong may have its roots in the words wa, wangka, waga, wangga, and bangka of Austronesian languages.
 The term is associated with outrigger perahu or small perahu.
-This boat is also called perahu pengayau, with the pengayau means "raider" or "warrior", thus it can be translated as "war prahu".
+This boat is also called perahu pengayau, with the pengayau meaning "raider" or "warrior", thus it can be translated as "war prahu".

 Description

-These boats are made single log that was hollowed out.
+These boats are made of a single hollowed out log.
 Even a large warboat, 90 feet (27 m) long, is made from the trunk of one tree.
 Planks or gunwales are stitched on the sides, and the seams are caulked, to render the boat watertight.
 The planks are bound together with rattan, which makes them easy to disassemble.
 They are usually armed with 1 or 2 lela and a few musket.
 They could carry 60–80 men.
 They are propelled by paddle, and they could sustain 6 mph (9.7 km/h) for 18 hours, covering 100 miles (160,9 km) in a day, or 12 mph (19.3 km/h) if closing on a prize.